 What is Auction Overlap?

-Auction Overlap can occur if you create multiple An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. that consist of overlapping audiences.
-Since you have multiple ads that may reach the same people, those ads may enter the same auction and compete against one another.
+Auction Overlap can occur if you create multiple An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More that consist of overlapping audiences.
+Since you have multiple ads that may Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More the same people, those ads may enter the same auction and compete against one another.

 Of course, Facebook has controls in place to prevent this competition.
 When two or more ads from the same page compete within the same auction, Facebook will choose the ad with the highest total value.
 As a result, one ad may struggle to get distribution, leading to a high cost per action and making it more difficult to exit the learning phase.